A Depression Counselor in Madison, WI talks about How to Overcome Depression

 Silhouette of woman walking on a hillside in the sun representing that overcoming depression involves moving through it.
 Therapy for depression in Madison WI can support you in overcoming depression.

-Move through depression.
+You can move through depression.

 Depression as Depletion